 As the only materials science and engineering program in Iowa, the MSE Department is recognized as the state’s primary source of materials science expertise.

 MSE enjoys working partnerships for research projects, design projects, and co-op/internship experiences for students.
-Industry, students, and faculty all benefit from the Department’s active participation in ISU’s IPRT Company Assistance and the Center for Industrial Research and Service.
+Industry, students, and faculty all benefit from the Department’s active participation with the Center for Industrial Research and Service.